-As we work on recognizing letters we start by making our very own Alphabet Flip Books; we feel accomplished when we can read the books at school then bring them home for our family to read.
+As we work on recognizing letters we start by making our very own Alphabet Flip Books; they feel accomplished when we can read the books at school then bring them home for families to read together.

 To build upon our learning of the alphabet, we make Lowercase Alphabet Posters and hang them all around our classroom.
 And make DIY Tactile Alphabet Cards as a sensory and literacy activity all in one.

-As students master their recognition of letters, they are able to show what they know with this Play Dough Alphabet Match-Ups.
+As students master their recognition of letters, they are able to show what they know with these Play Dough Alphabet Match-Ups.

 To continue with our weekly letter craft I’ve created this Animal Alphabet W is for Walrus Craft so our preschool and kindergarten students can learn the letter W in a hands-on way.

 If you’d like to implement this weekly letter and craftivity into your curriculum be sure to have a look at our Animal Alphabet Letter of the Week Series.
 Each craft offers a chance for your kids to practice coloring, cutting, tracing, and gluing to make a fun animal that begins with the featured letter.

 Supplies for the Animal Alphabet W is for Walrus Craft

 Getting the Animal Alphabet W is for Walrus Craft Ready

 To differentiate this activity, you can choose how they complete the writing activity.
 Students can complete the tracing version of the craft (includes dotted letters to trace “W is for Walrus” at the bottom of the page).
 Or the non-tracing version.
 Print out enough letters for each student.
 Also, be sure to print off enough copies of the craft pieces for each student (plus a couple of extras for mistakes).